vibbits/Initiation_GIMP_n_Inkscape/README.md

 -->

-# Course Title
+# Initiation GIMP and Inkscape

 Hello and welcome to our @tutor workshop!
 We are very happy to have you here.

-This is the @edition edition of this workshop, jointly organised by the VIB and ELIXIR Belgium.
+This is the @edition edition of this workshop, organised by the VIB.

 > We are using the interactive Open Educational Resource online/offline course infrastructure called LiaScript.
 > It is a distributed way of creating and sharing educational content hosted on github.